1-d Ising model using Kronecker sum and Kronecker product: Spins in the presence of magnetic field

-where k is a positive constant \cite{baxter2007exactly}.
+where, k is a positive constant \cite{baxter2007exactly}.

-For a spin-$\frac{1}{2}$ case, $S_{1}$ can take two values: $[\uparrow, \downarrow]$.
-We will now substitute the values corresponding to the arrows.
-So, $S_{1}$ can take two values: $[+1,-1]$.
-Now we add one more spin $S_{2}$ in our system.
-Here, we do not consider the interaction between spins.
-We only consider the interaction of spins with external magnetic field.\\ The Hamiltonian for this system is given by-
+For the spin-half case, $S_{1}$ can take two configurations $\{\uparrow, \downarrow\}$.
+Adding one more spin $S_{2}$ in this system and not considering the mutual interaction between spins, the Hamiltonian for this system in the presence of external magnetic field is given by,

-As we have seen in the previous section and using \textbf{property 7}, the microstates of this system are given by:
+As discussed in the previous section and using matrix representation of Eq. \ref{mat}, the microstates of this system are obtained through,